blinx-co/shitware/README.md

 # shitware
 A universal script for roblox

+# Notes
+My retarded ass forgot to add an expander to the module smh. update soon

 # Use
 If you decide to use this please credit me in your builds.
 Also if you want to support me you can send me 0.00001 btc